America – Corn Fed & Bred

+Why is our food quality so bad?
+Blame the consumer, not the system.
 The American food system is simply supplying what the American consumer is demanding.
-Blame the consumer, not the system.
 If you don’t want it or like it, don’t buy it.
-There are always alternatives – maybe not as cheap or convenient, but they are there… be aggravated enough to search. ~Safdy
+There are always alternatives – maybe not as cheap or convenient, but they are there…be aggravated enough to search. ~Safdy

 The Consequences of Fast Food

 Today, everything seems to feed off corn and soy: fish farms, animal feed, packaged food for humans.
 That is because corn and soy crops are efficient and cheap to produce.

 Efficient.
 Corn and soy are efficient transformers of sunlight, water, and chemical fertilizer into macronutrients (carbohydrate, fat, and protein)

 Cheap.
 The price is low because the crops are subsidized by the U.S. government